Skyrocket Conversions By Fixing Your User Experience

-But as conversion rate optimisation expert Craig Sullivan pointed out at the Conversion Elite conference, fixing broken stuff and improving the usability of an experience is much more likely to improve conversions, and revenues than using persuasive techniques or increasing the motivation of users.
+As conversion rate optimisation expert Craig Sullivan pointed out at the Conversion Elite conference.
+Fixing broken stuff and improving the usability of an experience is much more likely to improve conversions, and revenues than using persuasive techniques or increasing the motivation of users.
 So, how should we approach online optimisation?

 How Do You Fix Your User Experience?

 Before even considering running A/B tests, we should be answering these questions about our digital user experience.
 If we examine these issues first we are likely to identify a majority of the problems that probably cause customers to give up and go elsewhere.

 I checked out these mobile sites/apps, and in less than a couple of minutes I found elements on each site that were broken or were sub-optimal.

 - Iceland’s site had persistent error messages that did not clear after the correct data had been entered.

 - Aldi site’s product images would not load.

 - Call-to-action buttons on Moneypenny’s site were hiding copy.